enonic/app-superhero-blog/README.md

 Adapted for Enonic XP by Michael Lazell

-You can download WordPres and Superhero and use MAMP to run it and see how it looks and works in WordPress.
+You can download WordPress and Superhero and use MAMP to run it and see how it looks and works in WordPress.

 ## Building